-Financial assets at These assets are subsequently measured at fair value.
-Net gains and losses, FVTPL including any interest or dividend income, are recognized in profit or loss.
-Financial assets at These assets are subsequently measured at amortized cost using the effective
+Financial assets at FVTPL These assets are subsequently measured at fair value.
+Net gains and losses, including any interest or dividend income, are recognised in profit or loss.
+Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
+Interest income, foreign exchange gains and losses are recognised in profit or loss.
+Any gain or loss on derecognition is recognised in profit or loss.